digikare/nestjs-prom/README.md

 ### Setup metric

+To setup a metric, the module provide multiple ways to get a metric.

+#### Using PromService and Dependency Injection

-Inject `PromService` service to get a metric.
+By using `PromService` service with DI to get a metric.

 ```typescript
 @Injectable()